Essex County Remembers 9/11 in Ceremony

 Robertson also shared how the families would like to see Sept.
 11 become a National Day of Remembrance, similar to Dec.
 7, 1941, Pearl Harbor, when 2,400 Americans died in that attack.

-, the remains of the unidentified dead will be interred behind the Wall.
+At the Freedom Tower, the remains of the unidentified dead will be interred behind the Wall.
 A private area for family will be made available there.
 The inscription on the Wall reads "No Day Shall Erase You From the Memory of Time" (Virgil).
 The tower, now called One World Trade Center, stands 1,776 feet tall and is the tallest building in New York City.

 Touching comments and observations from Susan Rossinow, who lost her husband Norman, and Deborah Calimano, United Airlines Flight Attendant, followed.
 Sheriff Armando Fontoura, clearly emotional, spoke of the first responders who 'ran to where others ran from' and said to those that wondered if it wasn't time to get over 9/11: "No, never."